Unfortunately there are some plants and flowers that struggle. One of those that often needs a little extra love and care is the corn plant.

 Common Pests

-Corn plants can fall prey to pests such as spider mites, mealybugs and scale.
+Corn plants can be affected by pests like most plants.
+Look out for spider mites, mealybugs and scale.

-- Inspect the plant regularly for signs of pests.
-Look for tiny insects, sticky residue, webbing or small bumps on the leaves and stems.
+- Do regular inspections of your plant to check for signs of pests.
+Look for tiny insects, sticky residue webbing or small bumps on the leaves and the stems.

-- Use a magnifying glass to get a closer look if needed.
+- Use a magnifying glass if you need to get a closer look.

 Treatment Options

-- Wipe leaves with a mixture of water and mild soap.
-This can remove and kill many pests.
+- Wipe the leaves with a mixture of water and mild soap.
+It may not seem like much but this can remove and kill a lot of pests.

-- Use insecticidal soap or neem oil for severe infestations.
-Follow the instructions on the product label for best results.
+- Use insecticidal soap or neem oil if you’ve got a really bad infestation.
+Follow the instructions on the product label to get the best results.

-- Quarantine the plant if possible to prevent the pests from spreading to other plants.
+- Quarantine whichever plant is affected if you can.
+You don’t want it to spread any pests to your other plants.

 Source: Reddit